simeononsecurity/simeononsecurity.ch/content/articles/the-dark-web-and-cybercrime-a-look/index.en.md

 ## The Dark Web's Potential for Journalists and Whistleblowers

 While the dark web is predominantly associated with illegal activities, it is important to recognize that it can also serve as a tool for journalists and whistleblowers.
 In some cases, the dark web provides a platform for individuals to share information anonymously, protecting their identity and ensuring the safety of their sources.
-Journalists and whistleblowers may leverage the dark web to uncover hidden truths, expose corruption, and shed light on important issues that may otherwise go unnoticed.
+Journalists and whistleblowers may leverage the dark web to uncover hidden truths, expose corruption, and explains important issues that may otherwise go unnoticed.

-Worth noting: the dark web's potential for journalistic and whistleblowing purposes should not overshadow the inherent risks and criminality associated with it.
+Worth noting: the dark web's potential for journalistic and whistleblowing purposes shouldn't overshadow the inherent risks and criminality associated with it.
 Individuals must exercise caution and adhere to legal and ethical guidelines when navigating the dark web, even if their intentions are noble.

 ## Protecting Yourself from the Dark Web and Cybercrime